-Vice Presidents, Deans, Department Heads and Supervisors are expected to review and approve all travel and business entertainment expenditures in order to ensure the consistent administration of this policy.
+Vice Presidents, Deans, Supervisors (Department Heads/Directors) are required to review and approve all travel and business entertainment expenditures in order to ensure the consistent administration of this policy.
 (The roles of such officers are explained below.)
 They are also responsible for the adequacy of T&E documentation processed by their staffs to be submitted to the Accounts Payable Office.

-In the case of situations not specifically addressed by these regulations or if exceptions to these regulations are required, the advance written approval of the Vice President for Finance and Business Affairs is necessary.
-The Vice President of Finance and Business Affairs shall recommend to Cabinet amendments to these regulations as conditions warrant.
+In the case of situations not specifically addressed by these regulations or if exceptions to these regulations are required, the advance written approval of the Vice President for Finance & Business Affairs is necessary.
+The Vice President of Finance & Business Affairs shall recommend to Cabinet amendments to these regulations as conditions warrant.

 Legitimate Business Expenses

 The University will provide funding for travel and business entertainment when such expenses have been incurred in accordance with the provisions of this policy.
 Expenses related to travel and business entertainment may be charged to the University only when they meet the following criteria:

 - The expense is essential to transacting the official business of Drew University.